Ultimate Wedding Day Checklist

 A great bartender can really get the party started.
 He or she should offer your guests options other than your signature cocktail.
 We know you love it, but everyone has their own poison and the trick is to make sure everyone has a great time while they are waiting for the reception venue to be fully setup.

 You have a few options.
-You can either ask the same DJ who’ll be spinning during the reception and lighting up the dancefloor to create a more relaxed, lounge music playlist during cocktail hour, or hire a small string quartet or local band to play some tunes.
+You can either ask the same DJ who’ll be spinning during the reception and lighting up the dancefloor to create a more relaxed, lounge music playlist during cocktail hour, or hire a small string quartet or a local band to play some tunes.
 There needs to be some form of entertainment to get them excited about what’s waiting behind the curtain.

-What better time than right after the ceremony for your dear guests to start writing down some warm wishes for the lovely couple of newlyweds.
+What better time than right after the ceremony for your dear guests to start writing down some warm wishes for a lovely couple of newlyweds.
 There are some very creative ideas for guest books out there, like filling out little notes and placing them in a jar, taking a polaroid selfie, among others.
 Make it personal and heartfelt!

-Before the doors to the reception hall are officially open, there are two things that need to be setup at the entrance.
+Before the doors to the reception hall are officially open, there are two things that need to be set up at the entrance.

 You want to give your guests a sense of direction and uncomplicate things for your ushers and hostesses.
 It will be their job to guide your guests to their assigned seats and make sure everyone is being looked after throughout the evening.